Saturday, October 20, 2007

 Moreover, consider these facts.
 Around 40 percent of the 11,500 Foreign Service positions come up for reassignment each year (including all 700 one-year unaccompanied posts and a mixture of two-year great hardship posts and three-year lesser-hardship and non-hardship posts).
 This means that, in any given annual assignment cycle, over 15 percent of the Foreign Service jobs to be filled are at unaccompanied or limited-accompanied danger pay posts.

-Foreign Service employees has served, or is serving, in Iraq
+One out of five Foreign Service employees has served, or is serving, in Iraq

 But what about the toughest duty assignment: Iraq.
 Secretary of State Condoleezza Rice, in an Oct.
 1, 2007, interview with the New York Post editorial board, stated that more than 20 percent of the Foreign Service has served, or is serving, in Iraq.
 I would have guessed that the percentage was a little lower, but let's stick with Secretary Rice's official estimate that 20 percent of our nation's diplomats have served in war zone Iraq since 2003.